This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 28. Metal Fixtures

 Metals need a good cleaning to prevent them from rusting.
 The dishwasher can do that job too!
-You can clean the clogged showerheads, grungy faucets, or any other messy items by placing it on the top rack and run them through a pots and pans cycle.
+You can clean the clogged showerheads, grungy faucets, or any other messy items by placing them on the top rack and running them through a pots and pans cycle.

 29. Golf Ball